influxdata/influxdb-client-js/influxdb-client-apis.gettasksidrunsidlogsrequest.taskid.md

 ## GetTasksIDRunsIDLogsRequest.taskID property

-ID of task to get logs for.
+The ID of the task to get logs for.

 <b>Signature:</b>